 Also, bring a rope to help out in case you get stuck.
 It can come in useful in many ways, and you can also help other riders out.

-Here are a few of the most frequently asked questions about snowmobiling in deep snow.
+Here are a few other questions about snowmobiling in deep snow that I think you should know about.

 Can snow be too deep for snowmobile?